taodogger/Poker-Home-Game/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the Poker Home Game Manager!
+We welcome contributions to improve Kapoker!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch**: